Suppression of the Society of Jesus: Acquiescence in Austria and Hungary

+Role in the Latin American Wars of Independence

+The Jesuits had set up various Reductions in Spanish Latin America and the Spanish Philippines, these were theocratic Christian city-states often semi-independent from colonial control, wherein the native populations were actively protected and enculturated by Roman Catholic Orders.
+The Jesuit missions among the Guaraní are among the most successful.
+However, the immediate suppression of the Jesuit Order put an end to the reduction system.
+As a result, native wealth therein were sequestered by colonial authorities and the natives enslaved.
+According to David Brading, this was one of the factors for the Latin American Wars of Independence, which sought to avenge the suppression of the Jesuits and the looting of Indigenous resources.

 Restoration of the Jesuits

 As the Napoleonic Wars were approaching their end in 1814, the old political order of Europe was to a considerable extent restored at the Congress of Vienna after years of fighting and revolution, during which the Church had been persecuted as an agent of the old order and abused under the rule of Napoleon.
-With the political climate of Europe changed, and with the powerful monarchs who had called for the suppression of the Society no longer in power, Pope Pius VII issued an order restoring the Society of Jesus in the Catholic countries of Europe.
-For its part, the Society of Jesus decided the first General Congregation held after the restoration to keep the organization of the Society as it had been before the suppression was ordered in 1773.
+With the political climate of Europe changed, and with the monarchs who had called for the suppression of the Society no longer in power, Pope Pius VII issued an order restoring the Society of Jesus in the Catholic countries of Europe.
+For its part, the Society of Jesus decided at the first General Congregation held after the restoration to keep the organization of the Society as it had been before the suppression was ordered in 1773.

 After 1815, with the Restoration, the Catholic Church again began to play a more welcome role in European political life.
 Nation by nation, the Jesuits became re-established.

+Assessment

 The modern view is that the order's suppression resulted from political and economic conflicts rather than a theological controversy and the assertion of nation-state independence against the Catholic Church.
 The expulsion of the Society of Jesus from the Catholic nations of Europe and their colonial empires is also seen as one of the early manifestations of the new secularist zeitgeist of the Enlightenment.
 It peaked with the anti-clericalism of the French Revolution.
 The suppression was also seen as an attempt by monarchs to gain control of revenues and trade that the Society of Jesus previously dominated.
 Catholic historians often point to a personal conflict between Pope Clement XIII (1758–1769) and his supporters within the church and the crown cardinals backed by France.